jonnew/cyclops/resources/beta-kit-getting-started-guide.md

     ![Power switch soldering](power-switch-solder.jpg)

   - Solder the power switch to the two indicated terminals on the PCB.
-  - Make sure you do this __after__ you have install the switch in the rear panel.
+  - Make sure you do this __after__ you have installed the switch in the rear panel.
   - The wires can be soldered to either solder point, orientation does not matter since this is a SPST switch.
   - __Note:__ The solder points are mistakenly covered in solder mask material.